New Jersey Divorce: Child Support

 In New Jersey, child support is determined by inputting these and other factors into a set of worksheets entitled New Jersey Child Support Guidelines.
 As this process requires each parent to provide extensive financial information, it can be quite complicated and lengthy.
 It represents a generic approach to resolving child support disputes that cannot account for the unique circumstances of every family.

-In handling matters of child support, attorneys use the worksheets only as a guideline to estimate the amount of child support necessary.
-They realize that each family’s situation is different and work to ensure that the individual needs of their clients’ children are fully taken care of.
-Child support mediation can be an effective process for resolving disputes about expenses not accounted for in the state calculator.
+In handling matters of child support, attorneys use the worksheets as a guideline to estimate the amount of child support necessary.
+They realize that each family’s situation is different and work to ensure that the individual needs of their clients’ children get full consideration.
+When parents can’t reach an agreement together, mediation specifically focused on child support can be an effective process for resolving disputes about expenses not accounted for in the state calculator.